AdobeDocs/experience-manager-65.en/help/sites-administering/salesforce.md

 >[!CAUTION]
 >
->You need to install the [Salesforce Force API](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?fulltext=salesforce*&orderby=%40jcr%3Acontent%2Fjcr%3AlastModified&orderby.sort=desc&layout=list&p.offset=0&p.limit=2&package=%2Fcontent%2Fsoftware-distribution%2Fen%2Fdetails.html%2Fcontent%2Fdam%2Faem%2Fpublic%2Fadobe%2Fpackages%2Fcq650%2Ffeaturepack%2Fcom.adobe.cq.mcm.salesforce.content-1.0.4.zip) integration package before you continue with the procedure.
+>Install the [Salesforce Force API](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?fulltext=salesforce*&orderby=%40jcr%3Acontent%2Fjcr%3AlastModified&orderby.sort=desc&layout=list&p.offset=0&p.limit=2&package=%2Fcontent%2Fsoftware-distribution%2Fen%2Fdetails.html%2Fcontent%2Fdam%2Faem%2Fpublic%2Fadobe%2Fpackages%2Fcq650%2Ffeaturepack%2Fcom.adobe.cq.mcm.salesforce.content-1.0.4.zip) integration package before you continue with the procedure.
 For more details on how to work with packages see the [How to Work with Packages](/help/sites-administering/package-manager.md#package-share) page.

 1. In AEM, navigate to **Cloud Services**.
 In Third-Party Services, click **Configure Now** in **Salesforce**.

    ![chlimage_1-70](assets/chlimage_1-70.png)

-1. Create a new configuration, for example, **developer**.
+1. Create a configuration, for example, **developer**.

    >[!NOTE]
    >
    >The new configuration redirects to a new page: **http://localhost:4502/etc/cloudservices/salesforce/developer.html**.
-This is the exact same value that you need to specify in the Callback URL while creating the remote access application in Salesforce.
+This is the exact same value that you must specify in the Callback URL while creating the remote access application in Salesforce.
 These values must match.

-1. Log in to your salesforce account (or if you do not have one, create one at [https://developer.force.com](https://developer.force.com).)
+1. Log in to your Salesforce account (or if you do not have one, create one at [https://developer.salesforce.com](https://developer.salesforce.com).)
-1. In Salesforce, navigate to **Create** &gt; **Apps** to get to **Connected Apps** (in former versions of salesforce, the workflow was **Deploy** &gt; **Remote Access**).
+1. In Salesforce, navigate to **Create** &gt; **Apps** to get to **Connected Apps** (in former versions of Salesforce, the workflow was **Deploy** &gt; **Remote Access**).
-1. Click **New** to connect AEM with Salesforce.
+1. Click **New** so you can connect AEM with Salesforce.

    ![chlimage_1-71](assets/chlimage_1-71.png)